kamerlinlab/WatCon/README.md

 ### Citing this Work

-If you find this software useful in your work, please cite the following preprint:
+If you find this software useful in your work, please cite the following manuscript:

 Brownless A-LR, Harrison-Rawn T, Kamerlin SCL.
 WatCon: A Python Tool for Analysis of Conserved Water Networks Across Protein Families.
-ChemRxiv.
-2025; doi:10.26434/chemrxiv-2025-8526g-v2 This content is a preprint and has not been peer-reviewed.
+JACS Au 2025.
+Article ASAP.
+DOI: 10.1021/jacsau.5c00447